 This stimulating new spring semester program will explore the role of journalism and the media from both the domestic Israeli and international perspectives.
 Designed for graduate students as well as undergraduate students majoring in Journalism or Communications.

 This exciting new program is ideal for students who plan to engage in informal or experiential Jewish education, including camp counseling, youth work and community activity.
 Participants will greatly enhance their knowledge of Judaism and Israel, gain a deeper understanding of issues in contemporary Jewish education and expand their practical programming ability.
 The program is run by the Rothberg International School (RIS) in conjunction with the Melton Centre for Jewish Education at the Hebrew University of Jerusalem and the Jewish Education Service of North America (JESNA) as part of the Lainer-MASA Fellowship

 The Rothberg International School (RIS) is proud to announce the opening of a new study track, “Judaism and Christianity in Late Antiquity,” to commence in the Autumn of 2011.
 The program will focus on the context and evolution of early Christianity and will draw courses from the Undergraduate and Graduate Divisions of the RIS as well as other departments of the Hebrew University of Jerusalem.

-The program offers a unique set of integrated courses and laboratory experience in the rapidly growing field of Bioengineering and Systems Biology.
+The program offers a unique set of integrated courses and laboratory experience.
 Research focuses on the fundamental understanding of cellular decision-making in health and disease.
 Projects range from the mapping of transcriptional networks, innovative human-on-a-chip devices, to developmental biology and micro-environmental control of bacterial populations.